Academic Development Programme (ADP)

 Sharon Muskett

-Sharon's role is Academic Development Coordinator (FBMH) and is a member of the Faculty Teaching and Learning Team.
-She is responsible for planning, coordinating and adminstering all the Faculty's core training programmes for academic staff including the New Academics and Fellow Programme (NAP) and Padegogy Development Programme (PDP).
+Lauretta is the FBMH Academic Development Coordinator and a member of the Faculty Teaching and Learning Team.
+She is responsible for the operational planning, delivery, and evaluation of the Faculty’s Academic Development Programme.

 Adam Kilkenny